cornell-ece5745/ece5745-S02-back-end/docs/index.md

     % cd $TOPDIR/sim/build
     % py.test ../regincr

-Next we should rerun all the tests with the `--test-verilog` command line option to ensure that the design also works after translated into Verilog.
+Next we should rerun all the tests with the `--test-verilog` and `--dump-vtb` command line options to ensure that the design also works after translated into Verilog and that we generate a Verilog test-bench for gate-level simulation.
 You should do this step even if you are using Verilog for your RTL design.

     % cd $TOPDIR/sim/build
-    % py.test ../regincr --test-verilog
+    % py.test ../regincr --test-verilog --dump-vtb

 The tests are for verification.
 When we push a design through the flow we want to use a simulator which is focused on evaluation.
 You can run the simulator for our four-stage registered incrementer like this:

     % cd $TOPDIR/sim/build
-    % ../regincr/regincr-sim 10 20 30 40
+    % ../regincr/regincr-sim 0x10 0x20 0x30 0x40
-    % more RegIncr4stageRTL.v
+    % less RegIncr4stageRTL__pickled.v

 You should now have the Verilog that we want to push through the ASIC flow.